-These Slow Cooker Refried Beans are right up my alley!
-About 5 minutes prep, turn on the slow cooker and leave them!
-Go to work all day, come home and they are perfect!!!
+These Slow Cooker Refried Beans take only 5 minutes prep, turn on the slow cooker and leave them!
+No soaking the beans is required.

 I don’t know if you are like me, but if you are, you hate cooking dry beans!
 I have tried them so many times.
 They are soaked over night and rinsed thoroughly.
 Then I place them in new water or stock.